BenWiederhake/selfcount/README.md

 self-maps: {13}
 ```

-### Are there some bitwidths for which several such numbers exist?
+### "Are there some bitwidths for which several such numbers exist?"

 Yes!